 • M.B.A. – 2007

 Syracuse University S.I.
-Newhouse School of Public Communications, Syracuse, New York
+Newhouse School of Public Communications, Whitman School of Management

 • B.S. (magna cum laude) – 2001

 • Awalt v.
-Callahan, et al. (U.S. District Court for the Northern District of Illinois) Litigation counsel for estate of a man who allegedly died at a county jail as a result of being wrongfully denied medication and medical treatment during five days of pretrial detention.
-Case pending.
+Callahan, et al. (U.S. District Court for the Northern District of Illinois) Trial counsel for estate of a man who allegedly died at a county jail as a result of being wrongfully denied medication and medical treatment during five days of pretrial detention.
+Case settled following trial for multiple millions of dollars.

 • Testa, et al. v.
 County of Lake, et al. (U.S. District Court for the Northern District of Illinois) Litigation counsel for the Testa family in civil rights lawsuit alleging, among other claims, deputies’ unreasonable and unlawful use of the Tazer resulted in serious emotional and physical injuries.
 Case settled favorably.